 When light strikes a surface, some of its energy is reflected and some is absorbed.
-The color we perceive is an indication of the wavelength of light that is being reflected.
-White light contains all the wavelengths of the visible spectrum, so when the color white is being reflected, that means all of the wavelengths are being reflected and none of them absorbed, making white the most reflective color.
+The color a person perceives indicates the wavelength of light being reflected.
+White light contains all the wavelengths of the visible spectrum, so when the color white is being reflected, that means all wavelengths are being reflected and none of them absorbed, making white the most reflective color.

 From Total to Zero Reflectivity

 If the color of a surface is anything other than white, it means that it absorbs light of some wavelengths.
 For example, a surface that appears red absorbs yellow, green, blue and violet light, while reflecting red light.
 A surface that appears green absorbs all colors except green.
 White light is a combination of all colors -- as is apparent when you shine a white light through a prism -- so anything that appears white reflects all wavelengths of light.
 Black is the least reflective color, it's the color of a surface that absorbs all light.

 If a surface isn't white, then the closer its color is to white, the more light it reflects.
 Pastel and off-white colors reflect more light than deep tones.
 Adding white to a color is called tinting the color, and it increases the color's reflectivity.
 The contrasting procedure is to add black to decrease the reflectivity.
 This is called shading.

 Different Colors in Different Lights

 An object that is white, would look red in a red-colored light because white contains all colors.
 But if a blue light were shined on a red ball, the color on the ball would be very dark, because the red color only contains red, not blue, so it absorbs the blue light instead of reflecting it.
 The color of an object depends on the light cast upon it.
 The only way to know the color of an object is to put it into sunlight or white light.